mizarc/spacecat-discord-bot/README.md

 # SpaceCat Discord Bot

 The official source code of the Magic Space Cat Discord bot.
-Everything here is readily available if you want to host your own instance, with full commands and permission customsation.
+Everything here is readily available if you want to host your own instance, with full commands and permission customisation.

 Official bot invite: https://discord.com/api/oauth2/authorize?client_id=503580226035384340&permissions=8&scope=bot